 As a strategic partner for the second year, Deloitte facilitated one Plenary and two Leaders Talk sessions:

 Millennials and Gen Zs now make up half of the earth’s population.
 Together, they account for most of the global workforce.
 What they think, believe, buy and do or don’t do is disrupting old norms and transforming society.
 Growing up in a world of accelerated transformation leaves millennials and Gen Zs feeling unsettled about the future.
 Despite global economic growth, expansion and opportunity, younger generations are wary about the world and their place in it.
 This uncertainty is reflected in their personal views on business, government, leadership and the need for positive societal change agents.
 But they remain hopeful and lean on their values as both consumers and employees.

-The panel discussion will address the urgent need for business and government to work collaboratively to support and empower gen Z and millennials.
+The panel discussion addressed the urgent need for business and government to work collaboratively to support and empower gen Z and millennials.
 How will business and government bear the shared social responsibility to prepare the next generation of young people for the future?
 How can they empower women and girls?
-This panel will explore how institutions can join forces to regain the trust of this critical cohort and future through education, skills-building initiatives and beyond.
+This panel explored how institutions can join forces to regain the trust of this critical cohort and future through education, skills-building initiatives and beyond.